 The first shop

 Be armed with a list!
 The length of time you are staying and the kind of accommodation you have will have a huge impact on this next step.
 Are you in a hotel?
 An Airbnb?
 A tent?
 Do you have a kitchen?
 Freezer?
 Oven?
 Have a think about what you can reasonably make and how much you really need to buy.
 Panic-Buying will do nothing for your budget!
 If you are happy and able to cook from scratch your wallet will definitely be thanking you if you’re more partial to oven-ready beige foods (hey- no judgements here!) then you may get a shock at the checkout!

 To know what you’re going to buy, you need at least a rough idea of you’re options, right?
 No matter where you are, you are likely to come across one of the following:

 - Casino – This a huge name and the shops come in all sizes and generally stock limited options.
-Keep an eye out for the bio sections which tend to have gluten free options as well microwaveable quinoa meals, plain tofu and various milks.
+Keep an eye out for the bio sections which tend to have gluten-free options as well microwaveable quinoa meals, plain tofu and various milk.

 - Intermarché – One of the cheaper versions with a good selection of fruits and veg and a basic selection of bio products, including the usual milks and chickpea burgers.